topydo/topydo/README.md

 Motivation
 ----------

-The motivation to rewrite the CLI from scratch was for multiple reasons.
+I rewrote the CLI from scratch for multiple reasons.

 First, in the long term I'd like to write the perfect todo client.
 The perfect todo client is free, open source, flexible and available wherever I am.